 Likely to make its global debut at 2017 Geneva Motor Show, the new Skoda Yeti is expected to be launched in India in 2018.

-Skoda, the Czech automaker will launch the much-awaited Kodiaq 7-seater SUV in the Indian car market later this year.
-Interestingly, the company is also working on the next generation Skoda Yeti 2017.
-The new model is expected to make its global debut at the 2017 Geneva Motor Show.
-Ahead of its global reveal, the SUV has been spotted undisguised on the roads of Czech Republic.
-Going by the pictures, it is visible that the new model has more cabin space and a more traditional crossover profile.
+Skoda, the Czech automaker finally launched the Kodiaq 7-seater SUV in the Indian car market earlier this year.
+Interestingly, the company is also working on the next generation Skoda Yeti 2017 aka Karoq.
+Going by the pictures available online, it is visible that the new model has more cabin space and a more traditional crossover profile.
 It is likely to be launched in the European markets in early 2018.
 The SUV might make its India debut at the 2018 Delhi Auto Expo.

 Contrary to its funky looks, the new Yeti SUV will have a more traditional crossover styling with a sleeker look.
 Design inspiration comes from the Skoda Vision S concept, which was unveiled in Geneva.
 As a reminder, the new Kodiaq SUV also takes design inspiration from this concept.
 The new Yeti is likely to get the same three- and four-cylinder TSI petrol and four-cylinder TDI engines as the VW Tiguan and Seat Ateca.
 Transmission options are likely to include a 6-speed manual and a 7-speed DSG automatic gearbox.
 Both front wheel and rear-wheel drive versions will be on offer.
 Read More – Skoda Kodiaq SUV India Launch Details Revealed